aleexnm/FlaskDB/README.md

 ## To Run This App

 Download the code as .ZIP, SSH or any other method and save it on the directory where Flask is installed.
-Then open PyCharm and open the whole project (Should be all in one folder) and run the app.py file on your IDE (or compiler).
+Then open PyCharm (or preferred IDE) and open the whole project (Should be all in one folder) and run the app.py file on your IDE (or compiler).
 The program should run locally.